lhehnke/lhehnke.github.io/_posts/2018-02-08-death-penalty-us.md

 ## Data wrangling

-After scraping the data from the web, some data cleaning needs to be done.
+After scraping the data from the web, some data cleaning needed to be done.

 ```r
 # Convert lists to data.frame